Greener energy supplies and renewables are a central element in your net zero journey

 This is another type of physical PPA: generation assets do not directly supply an energy consumer but an agreement is made between generator and consumer to buy a set volume of energy.
-Electricity can be supplied through the normal grid network and balanced through the settlement system.
-This option means that generation assets do not have to be close to an energy user’s site.
+Electricity can be supplied through the normal network and balanced through the settlement system.
+This option means that generation assets may or may not be close to an energy user’s site.

 With no direct connection between generator and energy consumer, this flexible and increasingly popular option has simpler contractual arrangements than a physical PPA but delivers similar benefits, including green energy and energy security.

-In virtual or ‘synthetic’ PPAs, electricity is not supplied direct from green generating plant to consumer.
+In financial PPAs, electricity is not supplied direct from green generating plant to consumer.
 Instead, the power produced is traded on the wholesale energy market.
-Electricity is delivered from the grid in the usual way, which means it is still subject to the usual third party charges.
+Electricity is accessed from the grid in the usual way, which means it is still subject to the usual third party charges.
 Generator and consumer agree a price per kilowatt-hour, as with a physical PPA.

-Our unique net zero e-tendering platform connects energy consumers with 400+ greener energy generators, projects and initiatives right across Europe – giving you more options and greater choice in your virtual power purchases.
+Consultus use numerous world class leading e-tendering platforms connecting energy consumers with 400+ greener energy generators, projects and initiatives globally – giving you more options and greater choice in your virtual power purchases

 The Consultus Net Zero Pathway tool enables you to see how these virtual agreements can fit within your net zero mix.
 The degree of personalisation is entirely up to you, your energy usage and net zero aspirations.

-In addition to our Europe-wide e-tendering platform, we also directly manage diverse generation projects and assets, offering virtual agreements including the energy that is produced.
+In addition to our international e-tendering platforms, we also directly manage diverse generation projects and assets, offering virtual agreements including the energy that is produced.
 Consultus is currently developing a 49 megawatt solar project in southern England to come online in late 2021.